Kalmertl/Statistical-Coupling-Analysis-Predicts-Correlated-Motions-in-Dihydrofolate-Reductase/README.md

-The jupyter notebook file contains all of the scripting necessary to analyze the uploaded trajectory files by SCA assignment.
+The DHFR_SCA_analysis.ipynb jupyter notebook file contains all of the scripting necessary to analyze the uploaded trajectory files by SCA assignment.
+Supplemental analysis of dihedral angles and hinge distances can be run using the Dihedrals and Hinge distance notebook.